NVIDIA/physicsnemo-sym/README.md

 ## What is PhysicsNeMo Symbolic?

-PhysicsNeMo Symbolic (PhysicsNeMo Sym) is sub-module of PhysicsNeMo SDK that provides algorithms and utilities to explicitly physics inform the training of AI models.
+PhysicsNeMo Symbolic (PhysicsNeMo Sym) is sub-module of PhysicsNeMo framework that provides algorithms and utilities to explicitly physics inform the training of AI models.

-Please refer to the [PhysicsNeMo SDK](https://github.com/NVIDIA/physicsnemo/blob/main/README.md) to learn more about the full stack.
+Please refer to the [PhysicsNeMo framework](https://github.com/NVIDIA/physicsnemo/blob/main/README.md) to learn more about the full stack.

 This includes utilities for explicitly integrating symbolic PDEs,